Configure NGINX

 Further information on the front-end web server (reverse proxy) and embedded Tomcat can be found in section Using the front-end web server (reverse proxy).

-If upgrading in the NGINX configuration file, replace the line
+During an upgrade in the NGINX configuration file, replace the line

 location ~ (css|download|images|include|is|script|temp|thirdparty|userfiles) {